Skip Navigation

 Can I Add Outlets to My Home?

-Many people agree that a home with few outlets can be frustrating.
-Appliances, lighting fixtures, electronics, chargers, and much more require to be plugged into an outlet for power, but what happens when thereโs not one in reach?
-Power strips and extension cords are options, but they can be an eyesore and potential hazard, especially when there are multiple in use.
+Appliances, lighting fixtures, electronics, chargers, and much more require to be plugged into an outlet for power, but what happens when there’s not one in reach?

-Adding outlets to a room is an option, so youโre never stuck with the same amount of outlets that the home was built with.
+Yes!
+Adding outlets to a room is an option, so you’re never stuck with the same amount of outlets that the home was built with.
 However, electrical work can be complex and dangerous to perform on your own.
-The next question that people find themselves asking is, do you need an electrician to install outlets?

 7 Types of Electrical Outlets